dropseed/deps/docs/content/github.md

 # GitHub

-To use deps on a GitHub repo,
-you'll need to make sure it has permission to commit and push from CI.

-Most CI provders use read-only access for the normal cloning and testing.
 The easiest way to give deps write-access is with a personal access token -- either from your personal account or a bot account that your company already has set up.

 You can also create or use an existing internal GitHub App.
 The setup is more involved but offers a different way to manage permissions and repo access.

-> Note: If your CI is already configured with write-access and you have others tools that commit back to the repo, you can use those same credentials for deps if you want!

 ## Personal access token